 Concepts and Styles

 Once the transition from the found-object constructions of the Neo-Dada artists to the Pop movement was complete, there was widespread interest on the part of artists in the incorporation of popular culture into their work.
-Although artists in the Independent Group in London initiated the use of the word "pop" in reference to art, American artists soon followed suit and incorporated popular culture into their artwork as well.
+Although artists in the Independent Group in London initiated the use of "pop" in reference to art, American artists soon followed suit and incorporated popular culture into their artwork as well.
 Although the individual styles vary widely, all of the artists maintain a commonality in their choice of popular culture imagery as their fundamental subject.
 Shortly after American Pop art arrived on the art world scene, mainland European variants developed in the Capitalist Realist movement in Germany and the Nouveau Réalisme movement in France.

 Richard Hamilton, Edouardo Paolozzi, and the Tabular Image

 The Pop art collages of Paolozzi and Hamilton convey the mixed feelings Europeans maintained toward American popular culture; both exalting the mass-produced objects and images while also criticizing the excess.
 In his collage, Just what is it that makes today's homes so different, so appealing?
 (1956), Hamilton combined images from various mass media sources, carefully selecting each image and composing the disparate elements of popular imagery into one coherent survey of post-war consumer culture.
 The members of the Independent Group were the first artists to present mass media imagery, acknowledging the challenges to traditional art categories occurring in America and Britain after 1945.

 Roy Lichtenstein, and Pulp Culture